f-oni/DevOps_Training_Projects/miniProjects/Dev_Environment/Readme.md

 # Conclusion

-The required tools and recommended acconuts were created during the project.
+The required tools and recommended accounts were created as per the reqirements to get started with DevOps environment.